Abortion and the Narrow Way That Leads to Life

 Nobody spoke more about hell in the New Testament than Jesus did.
 He used words like “outer darkness” (Matthew 8:12) and “gnashing of teeth” (Matthew 22:13) and “torment” (Luke 16:23) and unquenchable fire (Mark 9:43) and eternal punishment (Matthew 25:46).
 It is, in his mind, eternal, conscious, and horrible.

 The Golden Rule — And Heaven and Hell

-And the point I want us to see here, as we close, is that Jesus connects the most practical, earthy command in the Bible (the golden rule) with the realities of heaven and hell.
+And the point I want us to see here, as we close, is that Jesus connects the most practical, earthly command in the Bible (the golden rule) with the realities of heaven and hell.
 “Whatever you wish that others would do to you, do also to them,” means that we will care about every kind of suffering that we meet in this world.
 We don’t like to suffer.
 And so we don’t want others to suffer any kind of unjust suffering.

 Jesus means that.
-He wants his people care about the suffering of others in this age.
+He wants his people to care about the suffering of others in this age.
 The suffering of the unborn, and the suffering of those with crisis pregnancies.
 And every other form of suffering in this world.
 If we care about our own suffering, we will care about the suffering of others.
 If we care about our own flourishing, we care about the flourishing of others.

 Love Aches for All Suffering

 Yes.
 And then Jesus says, in verses 13 and 14, that there is a worse suffering than anything in this world.
 There is eternal destruction.
 Eternal suffering.
 And there is a better flourishing than anything in this world.
 There is eternal life.
 Eternal flourishing.
 The wide road leads to destruction.
 And the narrow road leads to eternal life.